 7. Good.
 Usually willing to play, even if I’m not the one to suggest it.
 I enjoy the mechanics and possibly the theme and think the game just works really well.
 A lot of games I consider “welcoming” or good for beginner gamers fall into this rating.

-Example – Santa Monica
+Example – Star Realms

 8. Great.
 I enjoy playing and will definitely suggest it.
-I think the mechanics / gameplay are top notch.
+I think the mechanics/gameplay are top notch.

 9. Excellent.
 I always have a good time playing, will often suggest it, and can probably teach it because I’m fairly familiar with it.
 Tend to do something I find unique.